BOOKING CONDITIONS

 5.2 If you or any member of your party is prevented from travelling, that person may transfer their place to someone else subject to the following conditions:

-a) That person is introduced by you and satisfies each and all of the conditions applicable to the booked holiday;
+a) That person is introduced by you and satisfies the conditions applicable to the booked holiday;

 c) You pay the outstanding balance payment, and the amendment fee of £25 per person transferring, as well as any additional fees, charges and other costs arising from the transfer;